iraycd/django-audiotracks/README.rst

 sensible default URL configuration.
 It uses mutagen_ to extract metadata from audio files.
 PIL is required to process images that can be attached to tracks.

+Default templates include the audio player from MediaElement.js_.
+I've added some custom code for listing pages so that when a track ends playing, the next one starts playing automatically.

 Installation
 ~~~~~~~~~~~~